 In addition to supporting our member farms, the Grass Roots Farmers’ Cooperative is also committed to assisting individuals and families interested in entering into the sustainable-agriculture economy.
 Every year, in collaboration with Heifer USA, we provide a handful of apprentice farmers—chosen from a pool of applicants—startup capital, agricultural equipment, technical assistance, market access, and financial training.
 After a year, these farms can be voted into membership by the coop board.
 This mentorship program serves to cultivate new local food systems around the state and to reinvigorate the rural economies on which they depend.

-The Praters tend to the animals of Cedar Creek Farm in woodlands and pastures that have been in Jeremy’s family for more than fifty years.
-Nina and Jeremy transitioned this land into a sustainable, grass-based system for their grazing pigs, cows, goats, and turkeys.
-Since joining the Grass Roots Farmers’ Cooperative, they have also integrated chickens into their grazing rotation.
-The Prater family’s belief in the pasture-to-plate model of agriculture is the driving force behind their farm and its role in the co-op.
+The Staggs family tends to the animals in 120 acres of woodlands and pastures near Charleston, AR.
+After his daughter became a vegetarian because of her dissatisfaction with practices in the commercial meat industry, Bill became more interested in higher standards for animal husbandry.
+He transitioned this land into a sustainable, grass-based system for their grazing pigs, cows, chickens, and turkeys.
+Bill’s belief in the pasture-to-plate model of agriculture is the driving force behind their farm and its role in the co-op.
+Three generations of Staggs now live on the farm—Bill, his daughter, and his new grandson.

 Farmers: Steve, Ashley, and Jeff Dettelbach